alixgrillo/giphy-api/README.md

 ## About
 The animal GIF page allows the user to see 10 randoms GIFs (hard-G) of their favorite animals.
 The search is based on the text on the buttons.
 When the page loads, there will be 8 buttons to start, and the user can click any of the button to render the GIFs.
+Note - if you want to see more GIFs, hit the same animal more than once!
+Each time you chose an animal, 10 more GIFs will produce than the last time.

 <img src="/assets/images/giphy-game.gif">